box/box-python-sdk/test/integration_new/README.md

 ### Export configuration

+There are two ways to set up JWT configuration:
+1. First method:
+- Select `Configuration` tab and in the bottom in the section `App Settings` download your app configuration settings as JSON.
+- Specify the path to the JWT config file in `integration_tests.cfg`, e.g. `ConfigFilePath = /Users/me/jwt-config.json`
+2. Alternatively:
-1. Select `Configuration` tab and in the bottom in the section `App Settings` download them as Json.
+- Select `Configuration` tab and in the bottom in the section `App Settings` download your app configuration settings as JSON.
-2. Encode configuration file to Base64, e.g. using command: `base64 -i path_to_json_file`
+- Encode configuration file to Base64, e.g. using command: `base64 -i path_to_json_file`
-3. Set environment variable: `JWT_CONFIG_BASE_64` with base64 encoded jwt configuration file
+- Set environment variable: `JWT_CONFIG_BASE_64` with base64 encoded jwt configuration file

 ### Running Tests